Hari-42/learning_pytest/README.md

    Learn and apply pytest to automate solution validation and streamline the process of teaching programming.

 ---

 first learning unit is done you can test it out.
+My brother likes it and he said it helped him a lot.

+---
 remember to install pytest before you test the files

 still in development